News

 Campaigners urge stronger action on energy standing charge tariff reform

-Charities and consumer groups have raised the alarm that Ofgem’s proposals for standing charge reform could see many households end up worse off if they accept one of the proposed tariffs.
+Charities and consumer groups have warned that Ofgem’s proposals for standing charge reform could see many households end up worse off if they accept one of the proposed tariffs.

 In a submission to the official consultation on the issue, the End Fuel Poverty Coalition describes how consumers would only need to use half of the “typical domestic consumption values” before their bills increase if on a “zero standing charge” tariff.